jp-andre/breakpad-tools-appcenter/README.md

 ```

 ## Known problems
 System symbols from a running Android device are not extracted by the `breakpad` client.
-This means we can't get any meaningful information unless we integrate the symbol extraction in the SDK itself.
+So we can not symbolicate system libraries such as `libc`.